active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 7.3.5 (August 7, 2012) =
+* Bugfix: Fixed PHP error that appeared when Open Graph Integrator was enabled but Meta Description Editor was disabled (bug introduced in 7.3)

 = Version 7.3.4 (August 7, 2012) =
 * Bugfix: Fixed bug that caused the Open Graph Type dropdown in the "SEO Settings" box to read "Video" by default (bug introduced in 7.3)